yewonh311/HELEN-health-app/README.md

 ## HELEN: 헬린 🦁

-Like Lion US, class of 2022, University of California, San Diego 🇺🇸 🇰🇷 - Ideathon Project
+Like Lion US class of 2022, University of California San Diego 🇺🇸 🇰🇷 - Ideathon Project